typescript-eslint/typescript-eslint/packages/website/blog/2023-07-09-announcing-typescript-eslint-v6.md

 Every new major version of typescript-eslint comes with changes to which rules are enabled in the preset configurations - and with which options.
 Because this release also includes a reworking of the configurations themselves, the list of changes is too large to put in this blog post.
-Instead see the table in [Changes to configurations for 6.0.0](https://github.com/typescript-eslint/typescript-eslint/discussions/6014) for a full list of the changes.
+Instead see the table in [Changes to configurations for 6.0.0](https://github.com/typescript-eslint/typescript-eslint/discussions/6014) and [Configs: Last round of "final" changes to configs for v6](https://github.com/typescript-eslint/typescript-eslint/discussions/7130) for a full description of the changes.

-Please do try out the new rule configurations presets and let us know in that discussion!

 :::tip
 If your ESLint configuration contains many `rules` configurations, we suggest the following strategy to start anew: